mattermost/docs/source/help/messaging/sending-messages.rst

 .. tip::

-   A new way to organize conversations using Collapsed Reply Threads is available from Mattermost v5.37.
+   An early access beta of Collapsed Reply Threads is available for Mattermost Cloud and Mattermost Self-Managed customers from v5.37 offering a new way to organize conversations within channels.
 See our `Organizing Conversations using Collapsed Reply Threads (Beta) <https://docs.mattermost.com/help/messaging/organizing-conversations.html>`__ documentation to learn more.

-When Collapsed Reply Threads is disabled, you can reply to a message by hovering over a message and selecting the **Reply** link to organize the conversation into a thread.
+You can reply to a message by hovering over a message and selecting the **Reply** link to organize the conversation into a thread.

 .. image:: ../../images/reply-to-message.png
    :alt: Reply to Mattermost messages